-The activities occurring on the Reserve will generate traffic movements and the need to provide on-site car parks to cater for vehicle numbers.
+The activities occurring on Broadfield Reserve will generate traffic movements and the need to provide on-site car parks to cater for vehicle numbers.
 This relates to:

-- Visitors, spectators and players arriving/leaving for sports games and practices - People arriving/leaving and using the campground - Casual users of the reserve for informal recreation or use of facilities

-Vehicles undertaking maintenance activities on the reserve
+- Visitors, spectators and players arriving/leaving for sports games and practices - People arriving/leaving for use of the community centre for social functions - Casual users of the reserve for informal recreation or use of facilities - Vehicles undertaking maintenance activities on the reserve

-Generally higher numbers of vehicle movements and the need for car parking will occur mainly as a result of campground usage (especially during the summer season).
-Some moderate level of vehicle movements may be associated with practice or games on the sports courts.
-This may create adverse effects for users of the roads near the reserve and surrounding residents where on-street parking occurs.
+Generally high numbers of vehicle movements and the need for car parking will occur for intense periods around weekend sport (especially Saturdays), week night uses for practice or games (e.g. netball) and social functions occurring in the community centre.
+This may create adverse effects for users of the roads near the reserve or Broadfield School which is opposite the reserve.

-The number of vehicle movements per day is likely to exceed the permitted limits defined for rural areas in the Operative District Plan 9.4.1 - Permitted Activities - Scale of Non-Residential and Non-Rural Activities and 9.13.1 - Permitted Activities - Activities and Vehicle Movements.
+The number of vehicle movements per day will exceed the permitted limits defined for rural areas in the Operative District Plan 9.4.1 - Permitted Activities - Scale of Non-residential and non-rural activities and Rural 9.13.1 Permitted Activities - Activities and Vehicle Movements.